This short video shows how providing oxytocin via the Uniject® injection system can help prevent postpartum hemmorhage. Photo: PATH.

-Through these partnerships and related activities, the POPPHI team is working to:
+Through these partnerships and related activities, the POPPHI team:

-- Disseminate information to inform practices and decision-making.
+- Disseminated information to inform practices and decision-making.

-- Strengthen linkages with other groups working to prevent postpartum hemorrhage.
+- Strengthened linkages with other groups working to prevent postpartum hemorrhage.

-- Provide technical assistance to USAID missions and regional bureaus.
+- Provided technical assistance to USAID missions and regional bureaus.

-By accelerating the routine use of AMTSL around the world, the POPPHI project is working to decrease the number of women who experience postpartum hemorrhage.
-All of these efforts are focused on one essential goal: saving mother’s lives.
+By accelerating the routine use of AMTSL around the world, the POPPHI project worked to decrease the number of women who experience postpartum hemorrhage.
+All efforts were focused on one essential goal: saving mother’s lives.